userfrosting/learn/09.client-side-code/02.components/03.collections/docs.md

 ## Basic usage

+To use `ufCollection`, you need to have `local/core/js/uf-collection.js` and `local/core/css/uf-collection.css` included in your page assets.
+The easiest way to do this is by including the `js/form-widgets` and `css/form-widgets` [asset bundles](/building-pages/assets/asset-bundles) in your page.
+Most of the default administrative pages include these bundles by default in their `stylesheets_page` and `scripts_page` Twig blocks.

+Of course, feel free to include the required JS and CSS files in your page-specific asset bundles instead, if you prefer.

 The basic markup for a collection widget consists of a table "skeleton" and, optionally, a `select` control for adding preexisting items to the collection.
 These are wrapped together inside some sort of container element.
 For example:

 ```